From dyes to flavorings, many people are becoming increasingly aware of the ingredients in their food.

 However, since it’s photosensitive — meaning it can stimulate free radical production — it’s usually coated in silica or alumina to prevent potential cell damage without reducing its UV-protective properties (

-Due to its excellent light-reflecting abilities, titanium dioxide is used in many food and cosmetic products to improve their white color and to block ultraviolet rays.
+Due to its excellent light-reflecting abilities, titanium dioxide is used in many food and cosmetic products to improve their white color and block ultraviolet rays.

 In recent decades, concerns for the risks of titanium dioxide consumption have grown.